Colombian fracking moratorium does not block 'investigative' projects: court

 Regulations for development of non-conventional deposits were suspended in Colombia late last year as part of the lawsuit, filed against the energy ministry by an environmental lawyer.

-State-run oil company Ecopetrol ECO.CN, which is a co-defendant in the suit and had asked the court to lift the suspension, saw its request to start a pilot project paused in July pending the court’s decision.
+State-run oil company Ecopetrol (ECO.CN), which is a co-defendant in the suit and had asked the court to lift the suspension, saw its request to start a pilot project paused in July pending the court’s decision.

 The company has said it is looking to spend $500 million on exploring unconventional deposits over the next three years.